cseanburns/personal_knowledge_mgmt/src/5d-library-sources-part-2.md

 <figcaption>Fig. 4: <i>WoS</i> advanced search for TS=("open source" NEAR google)</figcaption>
 </figure>

-Now there are only 9 results, and if I examine the title, abstract, or keywords for the results, I'll see that the term "google" is placed within five words of the term "open source".
+This search returns 690 results, and if I examine the title, abstract, or keywords for the results, I'll see that the term "google" is placed within fifteen words of the term "open source".
 If I want to really narrow down my search, I can change the field to **Title** only.

-The default results list is to show articles that are published more recently.
+The default results list is to show articles by order of relevance.
 I can change this default sorting method so that *WoS* sorts based on sources that have the highest citations first.
 Once I do this, I can go to the right side, and look at the **Times Cited** link and see which articles have been cited the most.
 This is what makes *WoS* a citation database.
 We don't have to use *WoS* as a citation database, but this is what separates *WoS* from many other scholarly databases.

 Theoretically, each one of these citing articles should be related to the article that is cited by them.
 I can then peruse these citing articles to help me find even more relevant sources of information.

 Instead of basic search, we can search by author, cited reference, and more.
-If you click on the big question mark button in *WoS*, you'll find a guide on how to use *WoS*.
-The guide includes some tips on the use of various search operators, including the *NEAR* operator as well as the Boolean operators.

-*Web of Science* doesn't offer direct access to content, but notice that there is this **Full Text @ W. T. Young** link at the bottom of some records in the search results.
-This is only available when I'm on campus or logged in logged into UK Libraries.
-This link is connected to InfoKat, which knows that if the article is available, InfoKat can retrieve it.
-If not, then we can request it through interlibrary loan.
-Also, in some cases there's also a link to look up the full text in Google Scholar if the source is freely available on the web
-(this is usually called **open access**).
+We can use a cited reference search to search works that cite other works.
+This leverages the ability to follow citations to find relevant documents.

+In Figure 4, I used the `NEAR` operator to return results where my two search terms were within 15 works of each other in search result sources.
+Like *Factiva*, *WoS* offers a guide on using these advanced search syntax, such as:

+- Boolean Operators
+- Implicit and Implied AND Operator
+- Proximity Operators
+- Search Operator Precedence
+- Use of Parentheses

+The documentation for this and other search rules are located on the [*WoS* Help Page][wos_help].

-Like InfoKat, *Web of Science* now offers AI capabilities that they call **Smart Search**, illustrated in Figure 8 below.
+Like *InfoKat*, *Web of Science* now offers AI capabilities that they call **Smart Search**, illustrated in Figure 8 below.
+You will need to create an account and sign-in to *WoS* in order to use **Smart Search**.
+(Here I would suggest that you use your institution's email address.)
-Unlike InfoKat, the results from Smart Search do not provide a textual overview of the results.
+Unlike *InfoKat*, the results from Smart Search do not provide a textual overview of the results.
 However, the main advantage of Smart Search is that it enhances natural language queries.
 Therefore, use Smart Search to ask research questions like you would of any AI chatbot.